The University of Illinois at Urbana-Champaign community of students, scholars, and alumni is changing the world.

 Academic resources on campus are among the finest in the world.
 The University Library is one of the largest public university collections in the world with 13 million volumes in its 37 unit libraries.
 Annually, 53,000,000 people visit its online catalog.
 Students have access to thousands of computer terminals in classrooms, residence halls, and campus libraries for use in classroom instruction, study, and research.

 At Illinois, our focus on research shapes our identity, permeates our classrooms and fuels our outreach.
-Fostering discovery, innovation and innovation is our fundamental mission.
+Fostering discovery and innovation is our fundamental mission.
 As a public, land-grant university, we have the responsibility to create new knowledge and new ideas and translate these into better ways of working, living and learning for our state, nation and world.

 Entrepreneurship flows from the classrooms to Research Park, a space that houses everything from Fortune 500 companies to student-founded startups.
 We are consistently ranked among the top five universities for NSF-funded research and our total annual research funding exceeds $600 million.